Security

 }Token validation for custom fetch calls

-If you make POST requests outside of <Form> or useAction, read the CSRF token from the cookie and include it as a header:
+If you make POST requests outside of <Form> or useAction, read the CSRF token from the cookie and include it as a header.
+Don't hardcode the cookie name — the default is port-namespaced, so resolve it from the window.__PYXLE_CSRF_COOKIE__ global Pyxle injects into every page:

 function getCsrfToken() {